 This is now Forest Road, and as it makes eastern progress away from the Lea Valley the stores return to type: small newsagents sponsored by Lebara and occasional hair salons.
 The pedestrian schemes are still incomplete out here, and the traffic remains dominant.
 Long ranks of tidy suburban avenues lead north and south and the road is fairly unremarkable aside from a fine modern Fire Station building.
 Rather suddenly, the carriageway kinks to the south to skirt the grounds of Lloyd Park House - now the William Morris Gallery.
 This sizeable but modest building sits at the corner of a broad green space beyond a walled garden, which is apparently well-used on decent afternoons like this.
 Formerly Water House this was the Morris family home from 1848 to 1856, while the adjoining Lloyd Park includes a moat which long predates the Georgian building.
 The space in front of the gallery offers a moment to rest and reconsider the walk - not least how I'll escape from the end of the road when I reach Waterworks Corner.
 I hadn't really planned for this - the road had seemed impossibly long, and the chance to walk without worrying too much about time had lulled me into not considering how I'd mark the completion of the walk.
 There was a way to go yet though, and as the road climbed towards The Bell and a house-sized mural of Morris glared across at me, I had a view of the distant green horizon where I was heading.
 My route skirted north of the central area of Walthamstow which clusters around busy Hoe Street, and remained resolutely suburban until I crested the rise and looked down on the pale verdigris of the clock tower topping Walthamstow Town Hall.
 As I approached, the full extent of this impressive civic complex unveiled itself: first a broad, low magistrates court building now closed and sold to the Borough Council as part of the Ministry of Justice estates rationalisation.
 This patently 1970s creation of the GLC Special Works Department can't truly be considered a brutalist structure, as it relies on Portland Stone to offer its simple but muscular face to the world.
 Beside it sits the more classical but no less imposing Town Hall by Philip Dalton Hepworth - a broad, mausoleum-like sweep of stone completed against all the odds in 1941.
 Its geometry aligned with a central fountain and a processional route to the doors, and I found myself precariously perched between the gates while trying to snap a picture.
 A citizenship ceremony was being completed as I approached, with impeccably dressed celebrants leaving the campus to the disgust of a couple of locals who leaned on railings, spitting and moaning about them "not being really British".
 As they'd inadvertently roped me into their conversation I pointed out that that was now exactly what they were.
 More spitting, more moaning about this 'fuckin' lefty'.
 Finally, the broad colonnade of the Assembly Hall completed the site and Forest Road began to climb again, passing the extensive Waltham Forest College buildings.
 This area is rigorously zoned, these public buildings dominating the east-west road as it cuts across the ridge between the Lea and the Roding.
 Nearby, a grandmother passed me, stooping to encourage a young girl and reassuring her in a surprisingly breaking voice that they'll do something "when mummy gets out".
 Initially I'm confused by the significance - but I soon spot Thorpe Coombe Hospital, a Georgian house turned into a Health Trust building with a residential psychiatric unit on site.
 I find myself sharing the young girl's pain and confusion, the sense of separation and the power of places to divide and distance.
 I'm surprised how this part of Walthamstow has passed me by before - the odd gravity of this administrative complex which powers the district like a civic engine room, dealing with its difficulties and tidying away the awkward and ill-fitting.
 I felt strangely ill at ease as the road turned uphill again, the horizon lost behind the ridge and the rising streets of Walthamstow behind me, if I'd dared to look back.

-As I climbed, somewhat unexpectedly the deck of a footbridge appeared above the road - and as I slogged further up the rising path, the steep grassy banks supporting it emerge and I realised with some surprise that I was almost at my goal.
-The flat grassy deck above the sunken reservoirs opens out, and I can see the spot where I scrambled thankfully down from the forest path on my last walk here.
-Ahead of me the A503 ends at an unusual urban cattle grid and a junction with Woodford New Road, just shy of Waterworks Corner roundabout.
-I have mixed feelings at the end of my walk - firstly, that I could press on further east, following the North Circular.
-Also, the transition I've made from the fading glamour of distant Camden to the leafy suburban spaces of Woodford is jarring and odd - and feels unresolved.
-As I circuit the roundabout to find a path across to the northern side of the shuddering and screaming A406, I note the forest paths are still awash with thick mud and deep ruts.
-The subways under the roundabout are little more than continuations of the forest trail with strict instructions for horseriders to dismount.
-Beneath me, huge eastern European juggernauts pause in the lay-bys, the soles of their drivers' feet propped at the windows as they sleep until they're able to drive on.
-The traffic noises reverberate through the tunnels as I negotiate a route out onto Grove Road which edges along the deep concrete gouge which channels the road.
-The sun is beating down now, and there is a remarkably long view into the eastern distance.
-As the land falls away into the Roding Valley I have a clear vista of rooftops and distant woodland, and rather shockingly protruding from within the woods I see the tower of Claybury Hospital winking into the spring sunshine.
+As I climbed, somewhat unexpectedly the deck of a footbridge appeared above the road - and as I slogged further up the rising path, the steep grassy banks supporting it emerged and I realised with some surprise that I was almost at my goal.
+The flat grassy deck above the sunken reservoirs opened out, and I could see the spot where I scrambled thankfully down from the forest path on my last walk here.
+Ahead of me the A503 ended at an unusual urban cattle grid near a junction with Woodford New Road, just shy of Waterworks Corner roundabout.
+I had mixed feelings as I approached the end of my walk - firstly, that I should perhaps press on further east, following the North Circular?
+The transition I'd made from the fading glamour of distant Camden to the leafy suburban spaces of Woodford felt jarringly odd and unresolved.
+As I circuited the roundabout to find a path across to the northern side of the shuddering and screaming A406, I noted the forest paths were still awash with thick mud and deep ruts.
+The subways under the roundabout were little more than continuations of the forest trail with strict instructions for horseriders to dismount.
+Beneath me, huge eastern European juggernauts paused in the lay-bys, the soles of their drivers' feet propped at the windows as they sleep until they're permitted to drive on.
+The traffic noise reverberated through the tunnels as I negotiated a route out onto Grove Road which edged along the deep concrete gouge which channels the road.
+The sun was beating down now, and there was a remarkably long view into the eastern distance.
+As the land fell away into the Roding Valley I had a clear vista of rooftops and distant woodland, and rather shockingly protruding from within the woods I saw the tower of Claybury Hospital winking into the spring sunshine.
 For a while I sat in the strange little makeshift seating area on the edge of Woodford where the North Circular cannons underneath the urban centre.
 A steady procession of happy young faces trotted into town, buses shuttled back and forth.
 It felt strangely peaceful - like the road echoing below my seat wasn't really there.
-I shuffled into South Woodford to find a bus stop, it could be any town centre in the home counties.
+I shuffled creakily into South Woodford to find a bus stop, conisdering that it could be any town centre in the home counties.
 Over my shoulder the tower signalled from my previous walks, shimmering over the ranks of heavily mortgaged Essex real estate.
 I was back in comfortable territory on the edge of things, but not everyone here was comfortable or secure.
 I thought of the girl and her grandma shuffling west from the civic centre of Walthamstow and of the sorrowful history of Claybury and its sister asylums, and I felt very grateful I was heading back to my own tiny family.

 A gallery of pictures from the walk can be found here.